 Before you’ve written the piece, you don’t know this and can’t always tell the reader what to expect.
 So don’t waste time trying if it’s not helping you write—skip the intro and go back once the scope is clear when the rest of the content is complete.

-Unless you’re writing a podcast or video script, it’s easy to forget that even marketing copy will not just consumed or even scanned, but real.
+Unless you’re writing a podcast or video script, it’s easy to forget that even marketing copy will not just be consumed or even scanned, but read.
 And when people read, they sound out and even hear the words as a part of their inner speech in a process known as subvocalization.

 So read your work aloud and make sure to listen.
 Did you trip over any phrases?
 Did you catch an accidental rhyme or a tricky string of words?
 Did you have a hard time following?
 Rewrite.